kagiko/vaultwarden-wiki/Running-with-systemd-docker.md

 - Using an `Environment` directive in the `[Service]` block.
 - Using the `-e` option of `docker`.
 In this case, you can omit the `--env` option shown in the example above.

-To verify that your environment variables are set correctly, check the output of `systemctl show bitwarden.service` for an `Environment` line.
+To verify that your environment variables are set correctly, check the output of `systemctl show vaultwarden.service` for an `Environment` line.

 It's also possible to store environment variables in a separate file using the `EnvironmentFile` directive in the unit file.
 In this case remember to set the `--env` option in the docker commandline as shown above, otherwise the environment file will not be processed.